johnapost/tracka-keepa/README.md

 Tracka Keepa is a time keeping web application.
 Specific features will include a task interruption tracker, physical button integration and anything else that comes to mind.
 I expect the project will develop a personality as development progresses.

+## Getting Started ##

+    npm install
+    gulp

 ## Tests ##

 Tests are run with Protractor and Cucumber.
-WebDriver must be running in order for the gulp tests to run.
+WebDriver must be running in order for the tests to run.
+Gulp must be running in order to provide a server for the tests.

+Terminal 1

-    npm install protractor cucumber http-server -g
+    npm install protractor cucumber -g
-    npm install
-    bower install
     webdriver-manager update
     webdriver-manager start

+Terminal 2

-    gulp
+    gulp --bdd